 Positions after graduation: Post-doc, University of Maryland, Center for Environmental Science

 PiE dissertation title: Estimating the Strength of Consumptive and Nonconsumptive Interactions between Trout and Mayflies

-Positions after gradation: 1) Post-doc, South Dakota School of Mines and Technology; 2) Assistant Professor, South Dakota School of Mines and Technology
+Positions after graduation: 1) Post-doc, South Dakota School of Mines and Technology; 2) Assistant Professor, South Dakota School of Mines and Technology

 Post-doc research: I will be teaching two courses (Biogeochemistry and Environmental Global Change), advising graduate students, and using mesocosms to nutrient dynamic associated with Didymosphenia geminata blooms.